scottwillmoore/elm-tic-tac-toe/readme.md

 ❌ Allow one player to play a game against the computer.

 ❌ Track the score over multiple games of Tic-Tac-Toe.

+❌ Allow css to be changed between dark, light and sepia.